-If you read Blueberries for Sal while summer fruits are abundant, you can make a beautiful red, white, and blue(berry) dessert with your little one!
+If you read Blueberries for Sal right before Independence Day, you can make a red, white, and blue(berry) dessert with your little one!

 You start with a roll of sugar cookie dough.
 Bake it into an enormous cookie.
 Top it with some kind of white topping (cream cheese, whipped cream, or a combination).
 Then have the kids decorate with blueberries and strawberries in whatever pattern they like.

 Want something with less sugar?
 Have your children count out 15 blueberries + 10 strawberries (halved) into little dishes – one for each member of the family.
 Top with a small scoop of yogurt.

 You can make an easy bird feeder by stringing cheerios and berries onto pipe cleaners.
 So it’s a good exercise for fine motor skills, while teaching about feeding the birds.

 In this great example from happyhooligans.ca, this mom lets the kids load the pipe cleaners.
 She then twines the ends together into hearts and circles, ties a piece of raffia to each, and hangs from the trees.
 If you do this, choose spots where the kids can watch through your windows as the birds find the new feeders.

 If you don’t already have more permanent bird feeders, this experience might lead you to try that — one that provides endless hours of fascination as you watch the birds come up to peck their fill.
 In addition, it teaches how birds can use a helping hand during long winters.